 3.2 The ISO shall maintain the safety and short-term reliability of the NYS Power System and administer the ISO OATT and the ISO Services Tariff in accordance with the Reliability Rules, this Agreement, the ISO Agreement and the ISO/TO Agreement.

-3.3 The ISO shall not have a financial interest in any commercial transaction.
+3.3 The ISO shall not have a financial interest in any commercial transaction except to the limited extent required for the ISO to be the single counterparty to market transactions in accordance with the credit requirements for organized wholesale electric markets set forth in Commission Order Nos.
+741 and 741-A as codified in 18 C.F.R. § 35.47 (2011) or successor provisions;

 3.4 The ISO shall require LSEs within the NYCA to maintain appropriate levels of Installed Capacity consistent with the Reliability Rules, this Agreement, the ISO/TO Agreement, and the ISO Agreement.